top of page

 If you're single but bought the house with a friend or you're married, then the expenses for buying a new house likely won't be enough to affect your federal tax liability.

-This was not the case before 2018.
-Before the new tax law, having paid local property taxes and mortgage interest on a house would have increased your itemized deductions and decreased your federal income tax liability.
-After the new tax law, expenses related to buying a new house must be relatively high (think $7,000 for property tax, $5,000 for mortgage interest, $5,000 for mortgage insurance) and/or those expenses must be combined with relatively high charitable donations (think another $5,000).
+Before the 2017 tax cuts and jobs act, paying local property taxes and mortgage interest would have increased your itemized deductions and decreased your federal income tax liability.
+After 2017, expenses related to buying a new house must be relatively high (think $7,000 for property tax, $10,000 for mortgage interest) and/or those expenses must be combined with relatively high charitable donations (like another $5,000).

-On the other hand, if you're self-employed, and working out of your new house, then buying your first home may help reduce taxes more than renting.
-That is, if you're paying more to own the house than to rent your previous living quarters.
-You report theses expenses when figuring the home-office deduction against your self-employment income.
+On the other hand, if you're single, self-employed, and working out of your new house, then buying your first home may help reduce taxes more than renting because you're paying more to own the house than to rent your previous living quarters.
+You would report the expenses associated with owning a home when figuring the home-office deduction against your self-employment income.

 bottom of page